jondoesntgit/primary-songs/lyrics/sing-alleluiah.md

-title:￼Sing Allelujah to the Lord
+title:Sing Allelujah to the Lord key:A capo 2
 Sing alleluia to the Lord
 Sing alleluia to the Lord
 Sing alleluia, sing alleluia
 Sing alleluia to the Lord.

+Jesus is Lord of Heaven an Earth
+Jesus is Lord of Heaven an Earth
+Jesus is Lord, Jesus is Lord
-1. Jesus is King of Heaven an Earth...
+Jesus is Lord of Heaven an Earth

-2. Praise Father, Son and Holy Ghost...
+He's coming back to take us home
+He's coming back to take us home
+He's coming back, He's coming back
-3. He's coming back to take us home...
+He's coming back to take us home